eulerbutcooler/am-pf-nextjs/README.md

 # Spotify Integration – Portfolio API Task

-This feature adds a `/spotify` route and related API endpoints to your **Next.js App Router** portfolio website.
+This feature adds a `/spotify` route and related API endpoints to your portfolio website.
 It connects to the **Spotify Web API** to display your top tracks, currently playing song, and followed artists — and lets you control playback directly (play or pause).

 ---